 If good service in a very warm and cozy atmosphere paired with extremely good ceviche sounds like something up your alley, don’t forget to check out Coastazul Seafood.

-The ceviche is also incredibly affordable at 34 soles (10 USD) for the traditional and 36 soles (11 USD) for the mixed.
+The ceviche is also incredibly affordable at 35 soles for the traditional and 38 soles for the house specialty.

 Address: Calle Berlin 899, Miraflores 15074, Peru